 - Vibram Megagrip outsole provides durable traction with 5mm bidirectional lugs

-- Cradle Guide dual-layer EVA foam has a firm top layer for stability and a soft bottom layer to cushion landings and absorb shock
+- Cradle Guide dual-layer EVA foam's firm top layer provides stability while the soft bottom layer cushions landings and absorbs shock

 - TPU Cable Housing supports and protects the midfoot